Clark University Financial Information Security Plan

 The following is a list of third party servicers who may maintain records with protected personal (non-public) financial information for students, faculty or staff:

-- Collection Agencies - Windham Professionals, Delta Management
+- Collection Agencies – Windham Professionals, Delta Management, William and Fudge, and Reliant

-- Payment Gateway Providers – Touchnet, Harris, PayPal, Authnet Gateway
+- Payment Gateway Providers – Cashnet, IATS, Authnet Gateway

 - Administrative and faculty department heads

 - Every employee that accesses handles or maintains Clark University records (electronic, paper or other form) containing non-public financial information about a constituent who has a relationship with the University.
-Clark University employees include full-, part-time and hourly staff members as well as student workers who access, handle or maintain records, particularly in the Business & Financial Services area (including the offices of the controller, business manager, cashier, payroll, accounts payable, and student accounts), Financial Assistance Office, University Advancement (including fundraising and alumni affairs offices), Admissions, Office of Intercultural Affairs, GSOM, COPACE and Athletics.
+Clark University employees include full-, part-time and hourly staff members as well as student workers who access, handle or maintain records, particularly – but not exclusively – Financial Services , Business Manager, Financial Assistance Office, University Advancement (including fundraising and alumni affairs offices), Undergraduate and Graduate Admissions, International Student and Scholars, SOM, SPS and Athletics.
 Employees who contract with service providers (third party vendors) who, in the ordinary course of University business, are provided access to covered data.
 Service providers may include, but are not limited to, banks and financial institutions, businesses retained to transport and dispose of covered data, data analysis firms, collection agencies and payment gateway providers.

-Overview: Many financial institutions collect personal information from their customers, including names, addresses, and phone numbers; bank and credit card account numbers; income and credit histories and social security numbers.
+Many financial institutions collect personal information from their customers, including names, addresses, and phone numbers; bank and credit card account numbers; income and credit histories, tax returns, financial profiles and social security numbers.
 GLB requires financial institutions, which includes colleges and universities, to ensure the security and confidentiality of this type of information, whether it is paper, electronic or some other type of format.
-The GLBA also requires the University to develop, implement and maintain a comprehensive Information Security Program containing the administrative, technical and physical safeguards that are appropriate based upon the University's size, complexity and the nature of its activities.
+The GLBA also requires the University to develop, implement and maintain a comprehensive Information Security Program containing the administrative, technical and physical safeguards that are appropriate based upon the University’s size, complexity and the nature of its activities.
 This Information Security Program has five components:

 - Designating an employee or office responsible for coordinating the program